anasM0hammad/formAI-ext/README.md

-# Chrome Extension
+# FormAI Extension

-A Chrome extension built with React, TypeScript, and Vite.
+A Chrome extension to fill the job application form using AI without even you touching the keyboard.

 ## Project Structure